Mark Monmonier: Early life

 Monmonier was born in Baltimore, Maryland to parents John Carroll Monmonier and Martha Monmonier.
 His father worked for the Baltimore and Ohio Railroad, and his mother worked as an elementary school teacher, teaching 5th grade.
-His father's career enabled their family to travel via rail through the use of his employee pass, and Monmonier noted he was exposed to several Transit maps and developed an early interest in rail transportation.
-Monmonier attended Calvert Hall College High School, and spent time at the Enoch Pratt Free Library where he attended lectures and was exposed to the Maryland Geological Survey reports, which contributed to an interest in geology and networks.
+His father's career enabled their family to travel via rail through the use of his employee pass, and Monmonier was exposed to several transit maps and developed an early interest in rail transportation.
+He attended Calvert Hall College High School, and spent time at the Enoch Pratt Free Library, where he attended lectures and was exposed to the Maryland Geological Survey reports, which contributed to an interest in geology and networks.

 Education and field

-Monmonier first attended Johns Hopkins University to pursue a bachelor's in engineering focusing on geophysical mechanics under a Maryland State Engineering Scholarship.
-He ultimately changed majors due to changing interests, going on to earn two BAs in 1964 from Johns Hopkins University, one in geology and another in mathematics, under the Fredrick E. Blaser Scholarship.
-After obtaining his bachelor's degrees, Monmonier started graduate school at the University of Maryland, where he worked with professors Azriel Rosenfeld and John Pfaltz.
-Monmonier left the University of Maryland due to frustration with the department's regional geography class to join the graduate program at Pennsylvania State University, which had offered him a three-year fellowship.
-Monmonier earned an M.S. in geography in 1967, and Ph.D. in 1969, both from Pennsylvania State University.
-Monmonier's dissertation was titled On the Use of Digitized Map Sampling and Measurement: An Example in Crop Ecology, and focused on overlay analysis, building on his work with Azriel Rosenfeld and John Pfaltz.
+Monmonier first attended Johns Hopkins University to pursue a bachelor's in engineering, focusing on geophysical mechanics, under a Maryland State Engineering Scholarship.
+He switched majors due to changing interests, going on to earn two BAs in 1964 from Johns Hopkins University, one in geology and another in mathematics, under the Fredrick E. Blaser Scholarship.
+He started graduate school at the University of Maryland, where he worked with professors Azriel Rosenfeld and John Pfaltz.
+Monmonier left the University of Maryland, due to frustration with the department's regional geography class, to join the graduate program at Pennsylvania State University, which had offered him a three-year fellowship.
+He earned an M.S. in geography in 1967, and Ph.D. in 1969, both from Pennsylvania State University.
+His dissertation was titled On the Use of Digitized Map Sampling and Measurement: An Example in Crop Ecology, and focused on overlay analysis, building on his work with Azriel Rosenfeld and John Pfaltz.